John P. Morris: Organization methods and beliefs

 Morris was an aggressive and active organizer, with strikes often lasting 3 months or more, and loudly playing songs – such as "We Will Rock You" in later years – from the trucks of employees.
 He had an intimidating presence on a picket line with his disfigured hand, a nose that had been broken twice, a collarbone that had been broken four times, and "scars of clubbings, stabbings and surgery on his chin, chest, back and across a kneecap".
 He wrote a manual for organizing, which continued to be used by union officials to organize after his death, including by the labor issues department of Harvard University.
-By the time of his death, it was the only manual in use by the Teamsters.
+By the time of his death, it was the only manual of such in use by the Teamsters.

 Morris was uncompromising as a union leader, such as in 1979, when a Goodwill Industries location went out of business because it refused new contracts demanded by Local 115.
-He was known for his loyalty, as evidenced by when in the 1970s, when the Federal Bureau of Investigation recorded a mobster and informant stating that Morris should be killed because he would compromised on a labor contract with a resturaunt in New Jersey.
+He was known for his loyalty, as evidenced by when in the 1970s, when the Federal Bureau of Investigation recorded a mobster and informant stating that Morris should be killed because he would compromised on a labor contract with a restaurant in New Jersey.
 The Philadelphia Inquirer wrote about the incident, saying that he was "[s]o clean, it seems, he was marked to die".
 He was nicknamed "Mr. Clean" for avoiding scandal.
-He showed solidarity for working-class people both in and not in the union and, such as in 1983, when Local 115 participated in a convoy in support of a strike by Greyhound Lines workers.
+He showed solidarity for working-class people both in and not in his union, evidenced in 1983, when Local 115 participated in a convoy in support of a strike by Greyhound Lines workers.
 They used a total of fifty vehicles to block traffic for around 35 minutes.
 He opposed the Labor Management Reporting and Disclosure Act of 1959, believing in more autonomy for unions.
 He criticized the election system the law put into place, because it would allow the media to control discourse.

 Personal life and death

 Morris supported Democratic Party politicians, and supported Teamster President Ron Carey for doing the same.
-He was Irish, and in 1984, he spoke at the Saint Patrick's Day parade in Philadelphia.
+He spoke at the 1984 Saint Patrick's Day parade in Philadelphia.
 In his speech, he commemorated the city's Irish American heritage.

 Morris died on April 28, 2002, aged 76, in Hahnemann University Hospital, in Philadelphia, from a virus caused by arterial surgery complications.
 In his final months, he contracted cardiovascular issues.
 He spent more than 100 days between three hospitals.
 His funeral was held on May 2 and he was buried in Resurrection Cemetery, in Bensalem Township.
 After his death, Arthur B. Shostak, a professor of labor issues at Drexel University, said of him that he was a union leader who "never doubted and never retreated" and that "they're not making them like him anymore".